cds-snc/cra-claim-tax-benefits/DEPLOY.md

 Usually takes about 2-4 minutes for the live app to switch over.
 If you built the container with a `GITHUB_SHA_ARG`, you can check the page `<head>` to see the currently running version.
 If you didn’t — well, you should have.

+### Creating a new Azure App Service for testing purposes

+In case you don't want to override the live version of the app, you can spin a new instance of App Service for testing purposes by using the following command:

+`az webapp create --resource-group cdscracollab-innovation-rg --plan alphaPlan --name claim-tax-benefits-{tag_name} --deployment-container-image-name cdssnc/cra-claim-tax-benefits:{tag_name}`

+You can then find the URL in the JSON response or in the Azure portal.
+URL should nornmally be `https://claim-tax-benefits-{tag_name}.azurewebsites.net`

+When finished testing, you can delete the Azure App Service webapp using the following command:

+`az webapp delete --resource-group cracdscollaborationrg --name claim-tax-benefits-{tag_name}`

 ### All done!

 You did it! 🍕🍻🎉